untitaker/watdo/README.md

 8. Tasks with the status `COMPLETED` or `CANCELLED` are not shown by default.
     You can view these tasks with `watdo -a`.

-# All configuration possibilities

-*   `$WATDO_EDITOR` specifies the editor to use.
-It defaults to `$EDITOR`.

-*   `$WATDO_PATH` specifies the directory path to save the calendars to.
-It defaults to `~/.watdo/tasks/`

-*   `$WATDO_TMPPATH` specifies the directory path to create needed temporary files in.
-Because these files may contain sensitive data, this option does not default to `/tmp`, because its permissions allow other system users to delete the file and recreate it with different content.
-Instead, it defaults to `~/.watdo/tmp/`.